Phaithful/My_Portfolio/README.md

 # 🌐 Faithful's Developer Portfolio
 Welcome to my personal portfolio website, a pixel-perfect showcase of my projects, skills, and design philosophy.
-This site is fully responsive (noy yet), cleanly coded, and built with performance and aesthetics in mind.
+This site is fully responsive, cleanly coded, and built with performance and aesthetics in mind.

 ## 🚀 Live Preview